 Manitoba Hydro is committed to responsible environmental stewardship, which aims to minimize the environmental effects of the Project components on bird species (Manitoba Hydro 2011).
 This requires a substantial effort as, of the approximately 400 bird species found in Manitoba, 371 have been identified as having ranges within the Project Study Area with 218 being seasonal breeders.
 Many of these species have precise breeding habitat requirements and require specialized habitats at other times of the year such as during migration.
-Fourteen of these 218 species are listed under The Endangered Species Act of Manitoba (MESA) or the federal Species at Risk Act (SARA).
+Fourteen of these 218 species are listed under Manitoba Endangered Species and Ecosystems Act (MESEA) or the federal Species at Risk Act (SARA).